French Onion Soup Pasta

 Broth: Any broth or stock (broth and stock are the same) can be used in any soup recipe.
 Beef Broth, Chicken Broth, or vegetable broth all work interchangeably.
 I always use low or no salt broth.

-Orecchiette Pasta: Shells, penne, orzo, or any pasta would work in this recipe.
+Orecchiette Pasta: Shells, penne, or any pasta would work in this recipe.
+We also love this French Onion Chicken Orzo.

 What to Serve with Onion Pasta